anuslorah/JavaScript/assignment9/readme.md

-html page to show use of 3 jQuery UI widgets: dialog widget, opens from the <instructions> button;
+html page to show use of 3 jQuery UI widgets: dialog widget, opens from the -instructions- button;
 date widget, opens a calendar;
 draggable widget, allows elements to be moved using the mouse.